bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 That's just a way to think about it.
 Yeah.
 It's not, it's actually kind of useless in itself.
-Or is there, you just speculated about a potential maybe use
+Or is there, you just speculated about a potential maybe use case of a miner?

 Speaker 1: 00:36:33

-case of a miner?
 Yeah, and the other is like at least it would be in your mempool and so maybe once the fees go down, you know, it's a bit easier to...

 Speaker 0: 00:36:38

-Rebroadcast it
+Rebroadcast it or something.

-Speaker 1: 00:36:39
+Speaker 1: 00:36:40

-or something.
 But rebroadcasting is also not automatic.
 So yeah, no, it's not there yet.

 Speaker 0: 00:36:44

-It's basically useless, but it is a step towards package relay which itself is a useful and important upgrade one day hopefully
+It's basically useless, but it is a step towards package relay which itself is a useful and important upgrade one day hopefully right yes okay great so these are we've now discussed six five of the most important upgrades in Bitcoin Core.

-Speaker 1: 00:36:53

-right yes

-Speaker 0: 00:36:55

-okay great so these are we've now discussed six five of the most important upgrades in Bitcoin Core.
 That's the episode actually, right?

 Speaker 1: 00:37:06